hemonaluto/Hemonaluto/README.md

 !The story isn't developed yet!

 ## How it works
 When you start the game in a terminal by executing main.py you are welcomed and prompted to type in a command.
 This command should be written from the perspective of the player, similar to how you would play in the game Zork.
+To create your custom world or change the existing one you can edit world_generation.py and execute the script.

 ## Commands
 ### quit/q/exit
-This command quits the game entierly.
+This command quits the game entirely.
 ### examine/look/l
 Examine any kind of in-game element.
 Type the thing you want to examine after the command, e.g. examine door, or don't and get a general description of your environment.
 ### north/northeast/n/up/u/...